Naracoorte News, sport and weather

 Local Sport

-Naracoorte Rangers Baseball Club is holding its major fundraiser day this Sunday.
+Naracoorte Rangers baseballers held their major fundraiser day on Sunday.

 Naracoorte T20 cricket | PHOTOS